-Containment

-• [MOH] Announced the rollout of

-sponsorship mechanism to help foreign

-travelers who are investors,

-businesspersons, company staff, experts,

-skilled workers, technicians, and their

-family members.
-Business-linked travelers

-(who are sponsored) will not need to pay the cash deposit, but will need to obtain a

-validation certificate on payment guarantee,

-a COVID-19 free health certificate (within

-72 hours prior to departure), and a letter

-confirming an online hotel booking.

-Announced reopening of public schools in

-• September.

-- Announced revision of Health Measures for

-• Diplomats and Officials of the International

-Organizations holding Cambodian

-Diplomatic Visas (Type A) and Official

-Visas (Type B).
-Diplomats and officials

-shall comply with the following

-requirements:

-Possess health certificates issued by

-health authorities, which indicate COVID-

-19 negative within 72 hours before

-departure.

-Undertake a COVID-19 test upon arrival

-in Cambodia.

-Wait for the test results for at least 24

-hours at any hotel or accommodation

-and undertake a 14-day quarantine in

-those places if required for public health

-reasons.

-The first and the 13th day test sample will be sent for testing at Pasteur Institute

-of Cambodia.

-In case of positive results, s/he shall be

-transferred to the Royal Phnom Penh

-Hospital or any hospital requested by the

-embassy with approval from the Ministry

-of Health.
-The individual diplomat,

-embassy, or international organization

-shall cover the expenses for treatment.

-All foreign missions shall sign an MOU

-with the Ministry of Health on Standard

-Operating Procedure to prevent the

-L spread of COVID-19 in Cambodia.

-٠ Announced reopening of movie theatres.
+Containment [MOH] Announced rollout of sponsorship mechanism to help foreign travelers who are investors, businesspersons, company staff, experts, skilled workers, technicians, and their family members.
+Business-linked travelers (who are sponsored) will not need to pay the cash deposit, but will need to obtain a validation certificate on payment guarantee, a COVID-19 free health certificate (within 72 hours prior to departure), and a letter confirming an online hotel booking.
+Announced reopening of public schools in September.
+Announced revision of Health Measures for Diplomats and Officials of the International Organizations holding Cambodian Diplomatic Visas (Type A) and Officials shall comply with the following requirements: Possess health certificates issued by health authorities, which indicate COVID-19 negative within 72 hours before departure.
+Undertake a COVID-19 test upon arrival in Cambodia.
+Wait for the test results for at least 24 hours at any hotel or accommodation and undertake a 14-day quarantine in those places if required for public health reasons.
+The first and the 13th day test sample will be sent for testing at Pasteur Institute of Cambodia.
+In case of positive results, s/he shall be transferred to the Royal Phnom Penh Hospital or any hospital requested by the embassy with approval from the Ministry of Health.
+The individual diplomat, embassy, or international organization shall cover the expenses for treatment.
+All foreign missions shall sign an MOU with the Ministry of Health on Standard Operating Procedure to prevent the spread of COVID-19 in Cambodia.
+Announced reopening of movie theatres.